-Clinton Enwerem Doctoral Candidate in ECE | Working on Learning-Enhanced Methods for Robust Dexterous Grasping and Manipulation
+Clinton Enwerem Doctoral Candidate in ECE | Robot Learning for Dexterous Manipulation under Multimodal Uncertainty

 Prior to resuming doctoral studies at UMD, I was a robotics engineer at Kognitive Robotics, a local robotics engineering startup building turnkey mobile robot platforms for education and research.
 Before that, I completed a year-long stint as a robotics trainee at Nigeria's foremost robotics and AI research center — Robotics and Artificial Intelligence Nigeria (RAIN).
 At RAIN, I worked with Dr. Olusola Ayoola on varied projects spanning robot navigation, visual SLAM, and robot control.
 Before RAIN, in affiliation with the Electrical Engineering Department at my alma mater, I collaborated with Ihechiluru Okoro on research topics at the intersection of robust control, observer-based compensator design, and feedback control of time-delayed dynamical systems.